GIScience/sketch-map-tool/README.md

 these conventions, please make sure that for your pull request all [checks](./actions) succeed.
 You can also set up git hooks to automatically run relevant linters before your code is committed, see [.hooks/README.MD](.hooks/README.MD) for more info.
 Please also make sure that everything you modify or add is covered by [unit tests](test).

+## Funding
+This tool has been developed in the project T2S Waterproofing Data which is financially supported by the Belmont Forum and NORFACE Joint Research Programme on Transformations to Sustainability, co-funded by DLR/BMBF (Federal Ministry of Education and Research) as part of its Social-Ecological Research funding priority, ESRC/Global Challenges Research Fund (ES/S006982/1), FAPESP and the European Commission through Horizon 2020.
+Additional work on the Sketch Map Tool has been financially supported by the German Red Cross.
+The ongoing work takes place in the Heidelberg Institute for Geoinformation Technology.